andreoliwa/nitpick/docs/flake8_plugin.rst

 Root dir of the project
 -----------------------

-Nitpick_ tries to find the root dir of the project using some hardcoded assumptions.
+You should run Nitpick_ in the *root dir* of your project.

-#.
-Starting from the current working directory, it will search for files that are usually in the root of a project:
+A directory is considered a root dir if it contains one of the following files:

   - ``.pre-commit-config.yaml`` (pre-commit_)
   - ``pyproject.toml``